liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/99-upgrading-your-maven-build-environment.markdown

 </properties>
 ```

-This is no longer required in @product-ver@ because Liferay's Maven tools no
+This is no longer required in @sharepoint-ver@ because Liferay's Maven tools no
-longer rely on your @product@ installation's specific versions.
+longer rely on your @sharepoint@ installation's specific versions.
 You should
 remove them from your POM file.

 Awesome!
 You've learned about the new Maven plugins available to you for
-@product-ver@ development.
+@sharepoint-ver@ development.
 Next, you'll learn about updating your Liferay Maven
 artifacts.

 ## Updating Liferay Maven Artifact Dependencies

 Many Liferay Portal 6.2 artifact dependencies you were using have changed in
-@product-ver@.
+@sharepoint-ver@.
 See the table below for popular Liferay Maven artifacts that have
 changed:

-Liferay Portal 6.2 Artifact ID | @product-ver@ Artifact ID |
+Liferay Portal 6.2 Artifact ID | @sharepoint-ver@ Artifact ID |
 :----------------------------- | :------------------------ |
 `portal-service` | `com.liferay.portal.kernel` |
 `util-bridges` | `com.liferay.util.bridges` |